Your Team Uses AI Wrong (and Research Proves It)

 The implication is concerning: your teams are least vigilant exactly when the stakes are highest — when the output will be used directly to make decisions.

-One of our clients learned this the hard way: an AI-generated financial report looked impeccable, the numbers were neatly formatted, the charts were clear.
+One of our clients learned this the hard way: an AI-generated financial report looked impeccable — neatly formatted numbers, clear charts.
 Nobody noticed the model had assumed a 15% growth rate when historical data showed 4%.
 The perfect formatting hid an absurd assumption.

 What Works the Same Across Six Languages

 The study analyzed conversations in six languages.
-The result: 85.7% of users iterate at least once, but only 30% define collaboration norms — telling the AI how they want to work, what format they expect, what level of detail they need.
+The result: 85.7% of users iterate at least once, but only 30% define collaboration norms — telling the AI how they want to work and what format they expect.

 This isn’t a cultural problem.
 It’s behavioral.
 And that’s good news, because behavioral problems are solved with training, not tool changes.